fledge-iot/fledge-north-http-c/docs/index.rst

     +----------+

     - **URL**: The URL of the receiving |http-south|, the address and port should match the service in the up stream Fledge.
 The URL can specify either HTTP or HTTPS protocols.

+    - **Secondary URL**: The URL to failover to if the connection to the primary URL fails.
+If failover is not required then leave this field empty.

     - **Source**: The data to send, this may be either the reading data or the statistics data